Published on 14 February 2020

 When we refer to “services” or “training” or “program” or “courses” we are referring to our education services, specifically our Accredited Training or Non-Accredited Training programs and their components, which comprise learning resources made available on our digital platform, accessible to students and known as our e-learning platform and our face-to-face learning components.

-Also, Agreement means the agreement formed between Students and the Company under, and on the terms of, these Terms of Service.
+Agreement means the agreement formed between Students and the Company under, and on these Terms of Service.

 Accredited Training means an ASQA accredited education program.

-ACL Consumer Guarantees means the statutory guarantees for Services provided for under Schedule 1, 3-2, Subdivision B of the Trade Practices Amendment (Australian Consumer Law) Act (No. 2) 2010 (Cth).
+ACL Consumer Guarantees means the statutory guarantees for Services provided for under the Australian Consumer Law Act 2010 (Cth).

 ASQA means the Australian Skills Quality Authority.